 At Owen White our outlook is a bit different.
 We specialise in areas that interest us.
 We’re enthusiastic about what we do, which means we’re better at it.
 It’s a simple approach, but one that works.

-- commercial property, and
+- Corporate and Business,

-- corporate and commercial.
+- Brand Protection, and

 Our approach has been successful.
 We have an excellent reputation in the areas in which we specialise.
 We regularly handle work that is normally the preserve of large national firms.
 We act for household names, established businesses as well as entrepreneurs and start-ups.
-We are also recommended by the Legal 500 guide and have three of our directors ranked as Band 1 solicitors in Chambers and Partners Guide.
+We are also recommended by the Legal 500 Guide and have three of our directors ranked as Band 1 solicitors in Chambers and Partners Guide.
 In January 2019, Owen White were appointed onto the Heathrow Airport legal panel.

 Five of the six director/shareholders trained at Owen White and all current associates started their careers with us.
 We have a low staff turnover and a good track record of retaining our trainees on qualification and seeing them build a long term rewarding careers with us.
 All our staff benefit from a great work life balance.